Almanac

 International Cooperation

-The Dutch armed forces are very internationally orientated and have several cooperations with other nations, including international healthcare elements.
-The main effort is focussed on further cooperation and synchronisation with all NATO-countries and specifically with Germany, Belgium, Luxemburg, United Kingdom, Canada, Norway and the United States of America.
+The Netherlands armed forces are very internationally orientated and have several cooperation initiatives with other nations, including military healthcare.
+The main effort is focussed on further cooperation and synchronization with all NATO-countries and specifically with Germany, Belgium, Luxemburg, United Kingdom, Canada, Norway and the United States of America.

 Civil-Military Cooperation